 Next is engaging with your customers where you KNOW they are paying the most attention – their EMAIL INBOX!

 Email is still one of the most connected digital mediums available.
-It also has the best ROI.
-This is a great avenue to focus on.
+It also has the best Return-on-Investment (ROI).
+This is a great avenue to focus on to engage your customers or potential customers in a personal way.

 (Image from Emma email marketing)

-With all these emails you are going to be sending, you want to send them using a proven and reliable email service.
+With all these emails you’ll be sending, you want to send them using a proven and reliable email service.

 The simplest free solution to use when you are just starting to collect emails is MailChimp.
 Silly name but intuitive email service.